zifangsky/netconf-client/README.md

 - Download Source Code for the required release
 - Compile the code and install the jar to maven **local repository**, using `mvn install`
-- Use the netconf-java dependency file from maven local repository
+- Use the netconf-client dependency file from maven local repository